The Most Lucrative MBA Concentrations in the US

 In today's globalized economy, companies are constantly seeking professionals who can manage their global accounts and interests.

-An MBA with a specialization in international business provides students with the skills and knowledge to do just that.
+An MBA with a specialization in International Business provides students with the skills and knowledge to do just that.
 This concentration involves learning about global and regional markets and opportunities, making it a highly valuable skill set.
 With an average salary of $95,000 per year, this concentration offers a significant return on investment.

 Health Management